 Update: Bass Player Magazine did do another article on Mark Adams entitled “Style Study: Mark Adams of Slave”.
-The pictures are gone for some reason, but the text of the article remains.
-I’ve included a link to a zip file that includes the entire article, text and pics, (thanks Lamar Webster).
+I’ve included a link to the entire article (thanks Lamar Webster).

 Lastly, I send my condolences out the Adams family.
 I wish them strength and peace during this time, and even afterwards.
 I was talking with Damon today about Mr. Mark, the influence he left on us as young musicians (actually not much younger then he was), and how we all came up in a time where being a musician in that era was something special.
 Not that it isn’t now, but things were different then.
 In urban communities, and lifestyle, the band is no more (save Mint Condition for the most part), and while I readily use computers to sequence, sample and play samples to compose my own music, there is and will never be anything like actually PLAYING a musical instrument.
 Personally, Mark’s departure has a different effect than even Michael Jackson’s had on me.
 I guess because there was a connection, a local connection, to the neighborhood we grew up in, the sitting around listening to each Slave album released back in the day….it’s just different.

-Here are some great words of remembrance from friends and family that are members of the Slave Fan Page on FB:
+Here are some great words of remembrance from friends and family that are members of the various Slave fan pages on FB:

 I’m going to go back to when Mark was in elementary school, and would perform in talent shows with Phil Dukes (drums) and John Madden (bass), see Mark played lead guitar then…he got his first music fix as a little boy, when he visited his grandma Hazel in Hillsboro, she played Piano.
 Mark would watch and listen…his ambition to learn was obvious, and like others have mentioned he played with several local bands.
 We were in high school when Mark signed with Atlantic, he quit to pursue his career…and the rest is History…I know that he was dedicated, any free time he had he was building cases for his wah-wah pedals or playing his guitar on the porch…